DANS-KNAW/dd-vault-ingest-flow/docs/dev.md

 a deposit into one of the inboxes configured in:

     dd-vault-ingest-flow/etc/config.yml

-To start an ingest on the VM, move it to `/var/opt/dans.knaw.nl/tmp/auto-ingest/inbox` as configured in `/etc/opt/dans.knaw.nl/dd-vault-ingest-flow/config.yml`

 You can examine details of the result on the VM in `/var/opt/dans.knaw.nl/tmp/ocfl-tar/inbox` and the database: